Graduate Studies for Doctor of Philosophy (PhD) degree

 Students are also required to attend the “faculty colloquium" (lectures on research), course No. 81-898.

-Students working with laboratory animals are required to take a crash course, "Using animals in experiments," before starting their work in the laboratory: course No. 81-899.
+Students working with laboratory animals are required to take a course, "Using animals in experiments," before starting their work in the laboratory: course No. 81-899.

 Students will receive a living stipend, exemption from tuition, and a housing grant for living in the Galilee.